-USL is incorporated in the United Kingdom and is authorised and regulated by the FCA as an intermediary.
+USL is incorporated in the United Kingdom and is authorised and regulated by the Financial Conduct Authority (FCA) as an intermediary.
+USL provides an education and enrolment service called "Benni" to UL.
 Activities carried out and risks identified for USL, are managed and mitigated in the course of UL's core activities.
-It is not a regulated insurance entity and thus has no regulatory capital requirements.
+It is not a regulated insurance entity and has no regulatory capital requirements.